-Be informed of the counselor’s/worker’s assessment of the problem and the ways it can be dealt with.
+- Be informed of the counselor’s/worker’s assessment of the problem and ways it can be dealt with.

 As a Client/Ward of Catholic Charities North Dakota, you are responsible for:

-If you feel you have a problem or complaint, first discuss the issue with your counselor/worker.
-If this does not resolve the issue you have the right to do either or both of the following:
+If you have a problem or complaint, first discuss the issue with your counselor/worker.
+If this doesn’t resolve the issue, you have the right to do the following:

-Fill out the form LINK or call Catholic Charities North Dakota and let the receptionist know that you have a problem or complaint.
+Fill out this form or call Catholic Charities North Dakota and let the receptionist know that you have a problem or complaint.
 You will be connected with one of the staff, who will assist you.
-The phone number is 1-800-450-4457.
+We may be contacted by phone at 1-800-450-4457.

-When writing or calling with the complaint, here are some things to include:
+When writing or calling with a complaint, include the following information:

 Catholic Charities North Dakota assures that if you file a complaint:

 - You will not be intimidated, threatened, coerced or discriminated against because you have made a complaint.

 - Catholic Charities North Dakota will investigate any complaint.